jpniederer/Dev-eryday/_drafts/2017-5-7-Weekly-Update-April-30-May-6-2017.markdown

 I took a little bit of a breather on Pluralsight courses this week.
 Sure I continued to watch a little bit each day, but didn't push hard through any of the courses I was viewing.
 However, I did spend a good amount of time reviewing material from courses I've taken previously.

+On the MOOC side, I went back to edX's [Sabermetrics 101][saber] course and it's amazing.
+Sabermetrics is the intersection of three of my favorite subjects: software, math, and baseball.
+I registered to take the course back in 2014 and never finished.
+I'm glad I didn't work through it then because I get to enjoy it now!
+The course offers introductions to SQL, R, applied data science (baseball), and statistics.
+None of the material is completely new to me, but the blending of all of them together is like a dream come true.

 Finished
 --------
 **PluralSight Course(s):** [Building Scalable React Apps][re]